USCCACS/GEARS/UnrealGEARS/README.md

 ## Overview

-With this instance of GEARS, we move past adapting existing code to run real time simulations, and instead integrate the popular molecular dynamics library, [LAMMPS](http://lammps.sandia.gov/), developed by [Sandia National Laboratories](http://www.sandia.gov/).
+In Unreal GEARS, we showed how one can adapt existing code to run real time simulations in virtual reality.
+With this instance of GEARS, we move past that tedious and error-prone process, and instead integrate the popular molecular dynamics library, [LAMMPS](http://lammps.sandia.gov/), developed by [Sandia National Laboratories](http://www.sandia.gov/).
 Using our platform, one can run both real time and precomputed LAMMPS simulations in virtual reality.
 With minimal to no coding, a user can provide their own LAMMPS input script, select the sizes and colors of the particles using our GUI tool, then simply press play to watch it execute in VR.

 ## System Requirements
 * [Windows 10 OS](https://www.microsoft.com/en-us/windows/) (64-bit Version Recommended)